bombkiml/beech-api/README.md

 ```

 ## # Custom Endpoint Specific Slow Down
+This middleware to Limit each IP duplicated requests per window.

 When you need assign specific request Endpoint with Slow Down use [express-duplicate-request](https://github.com/bombkiml/express-duplicate-request), You can managemnet with Beech object ```slowDown``` for your custom Rate Limit like this.

 ```js